Skip to content

-Uploading Existing Translations (File-based)
+Uploading Existing Translations

-Uploading Translations via Translations Tab
+Uploading Translations via Project page

 1. Open your project and go to the Translations tab.

 2. Click Upload existing translations to expand the respective section.
+Upload Translations

 3. Drag and drop files from your machine, or click Select Files.
 You can upload ZIP archives to add multiple folders and files.

 4. Crowdin automatically matches uploaded translations with appropriate source files and languages.
 Check it manually to make sure everything is matched correctly.
+Match Files

 6. Click Import to apply the translations to the source files.